justinmahar/react-ig-embed/README.md

 - **⚡️ Fast**
   - Embeds content in less than 1 second (often far less).
 - **💪 Resilient**
-  - If embedding fails, it automatically retries using an exponential backoff.
+  - If embedding fails, it automatically retries using exponential backoff.
 - **⚙️ Customizable**
   - Supports all `div` props and provides additional options, such as a background image and spinner.